Updated: Council Resolution on Public Safety

-In response to the Council Resolution on Public Safety, our Nation’s departments have enacted immediate changes to better serve and support the Squamish People.
-This means increased hours of operations for the Community Safety Team (CST), increased monitoring and surveillance on reserve lands, and expanded access to Yúustway’s (Health & Wellness’) Crisis Response Team.
+The Council Resolution on Public Safety galvanized our Nation’s departments to enact immediate changes to better serve and support the Squamish People.
+This means increased hours of operations for the Community Safety Team (CST), increased monitoring and surveillance on reserve lands, and expanded access and development of Yúustway’s (Health & Wellness’) Crisis Response Team.

 For support outside of regular office hours, our main point of contact for anyone in Community is our Safety Phone Line: 604-982-9938.
 This phone line is available 24-7.